 Step 3 Create some early successes: At this point, it would be great to get a few concrete success stories that would get people energized.
-This might include trail work to clean up and maintain one or more existing trails, developing a map that could be printed and/ or put on the town's web site, develop and implement a consistent trailhead signage program that could be built and installed by volunteers, boy scouts, etc. Celebrate success by having a ribbon cutting, newspaper article or other event.
+This might include trail work to clean up and maintain one or more existing trails, developing a map that could be printed and/ or put on the town's web site, develop and implement a consistent core trail network.
+Be creative about how best to close gaps reconfigure the road to provide 11 foot vehicular travel lanes with 2-3 foot paved shoulders with a few more feet of unpaved shoulder.
+The shoulder needs to be striped with a white edge of pavement line.
+This arrangement has the advantage of keeping town roads fairly narrow and rural in character while providing a year-round place to walk/bike (since the shoulder will get